franapoli/repo/README.md

     > install.packages("repo")

-However, CRAN versions are not updated very often.
 Latest stable release can be downloaded from Github at [https://github.com/franapoli/repo](https://www.github.com/franapoli/repo/).
 Repo can then be installed from the downloaded sources as follows:

     > install.packages("path-to-downloaded-source", repos=NULL)

-`devtools` users can download and install at once the latest development version from github as follows:
+`devtools` users can install directly from github as follows:

     > install_github("franapoli/repo", ref="dev")